 What is the Difference between Coinbase.com & Coinbase Wallet?

-Most people will have heard of Coinbase, but may not have been aware they have thier own Web3 crypto wallet.
+Most people will have heard of Coinbase but may not have known they have their own Web3 crypto wallet.
 So, what is the difference between Coinbase.com and Coinbase Wallet?

-Coinbase.com is a cryptocurreny brokerage platform where you can buy or sell cryptocurrencies and also exchange for cash.
-Once you purchase crypto on Coinbase.com, it will be stored on the exchange and out of your control.
-Which we wouldn’t recommend doing long term.
+Coinbase.com is a cryptocurrency brokerage platform where you can buy or sell cryptocurrencies and exchange them for cash.
+Once you purchase crypto on Coinbase.com, it will be stored on the exchange and out of your control, which we wouldn’t recommend doing long term.

 On the other hand, Coinbase Wallet is a self-custody wallet that allows you to store your cryptocurrencies in a decentralized way.
-This means that the private keys that represent ownership of your crypto assets are stored directly on your device and not on a centralized exchange like Coinbase.com.
+This means that the private keys representing ownership of your crypto assets are stored directly on your device and not on a centralized exchange.

 Coinbase Wallet Pros & Cons